WordPress/openverse/rfcs/20220217-visual_regression_testing.md

         - Note: It may be necessary to add additional TypeScript typings in the root level `typings` folder for TypeScript to know that `expect()` includes the `toMatchImageSnapshot` function.
 Follow the existing examples extending `@types/nuxt` to extend the `@playwright/test` library's `Matchers` interface.
         - Additional note: As mentioned in the section about `jest-image-snapshot` above it may not be possible to get this library to play nicely with Playwright's specific `expect.extend` context.
 I'd say time box trying to get this to work to an hour or so and then just move on to the next thing.
 There's an additional task at the end of this list for writing the `pixelmatch` diff generator script in case we need it.
         - **Extra important note:** This library might not work with Playwright, in which case we'll just leave this out; there's a contingency plan for this case below.
-    - Write basic tests for the homepage; a full-page snapshot for `ltr` and `rtl` versions of the page should do just as a start and proof-of-concept.
+    - Write basic tests for the homepage; a full-page snapshot for `ltr` and `rtl` versions of the page using `testEachBreakpoint` should do just as a start and proof-of-concept.
         - Note: It will be necessary to remove the featured images from the page before taking the snapshot or the diff will fail 2/3 of the time due to them being different.
 The following code can be used to accomplish this:
         ```ts
         const deleteImageCarousel = async (page: Page) => {